Scandinavia, In the Footsteps of Vikings Tour

 When I went to Norway researching this tour I naturally ticked off a number of ‘must include’, classic sights such as Oslo, the scenic Flam Railway, Geiranger Fjord and Bergen’s wharves.
 But then I dug deeper checking out the ‘what else’, and I was astonished at the extraordinary sights that are simply missed or brushed past by the other, oh so conventional tour programmes out there.
 Bergen is great, but I found (and the Norwegians agree) that Stavanger is more charming, with its own heritage wharves, quaint old town and 18th century alleys.
 Plus Norway’s iconic Pulpit Rock is just a morning cruise away.
 I also hiked to the top of the rock.
 It was stupendous!
 So we offer you the choice – cruise or hike!
 Likewise, hidden in the north are the virtually unspoiled Lofoten Islands, the ultimate Norwegian beauty spot.
 The scenery is astounding and here we stay 3 nights in historical, stilted, fisherman cabins perched on rocky outcrops over crystal clear water of the Reinefjorden - which the Norwegian’s voted their most beautiful fjord.
 We visit historical fishing villages, a huge Viking Longhouse and even ride through the archipelago on a power boat discovering sea eagles and shooting the maelstrom - the world’s largest whirlpool.
 Absolutely superb.
 I mean, really, how could ‘everyone else’ bypass the Lofoten?
 Ridiculous!
 Or miss the unbelievable Atlantic Road – built with North Sea Oil money and voted the world’s most scenic drive – yet avoided just because ‘they’ don’t have time?
 Criminal!
 And that’s just for starters… We see, do and experience so much more because we avoid those nasty one night stops and, by hopping on a few flights we save well over a week's unnecessary bus driving.
 At Albatross, we don’t just touch on regions, we explore them properly.
 Just like the Norwegians do!

-Your tour commences this evening in Copenhagen.
-Join us tonight for a welcome drink before dinner.
+Your tour commences this evening in Norway’s capital Oslo Join us tonight for a welcome drink before dinner.

-Day 3: Stavanger and 3 massive Viking words
+Day 3: Stavanger and 3 massive Viking Swords

-After flying directly to the beautiful city of Stavanger (saving 2 long days driving!) we stop at Sverd i fjell – a massive monument of three gigantic Viking ‘Swords in the Rock’.
+After flying directly to the beautiful city of Stavanger we stop at Sverd i fjell – a massive monument of three gigantic Viking ‘Swords in the Rock’.
 Commemorating Norway’s unification into one kingdom in 872, they symbolise peace, unity and freedom.
 Later we have ‘My Time’ exploring Stavanger’s delightful cobblestoned old town, wooden wharf and the colourful houses along the Øvre Holmegate.
 We stay two nights in Stavanger.

 Day 4: Lysefjord scenic cruise and world-famous Pulpit Rock